HD60Hz/squad-lab1-store/README.md

 #### Socket server
 Simply put, sockets are used to send messages between process across a network.
 This network can be local (ex: kernel) or connecting multiple hosts

-In Python, the standard library ``socket`` offers the necessary API to create programs connected by socket (All kind of sockets).
+In Python, the standard library _socket_ offers the necessary API to create programs connected by socket (All kind of sockets).
 For this lab we will use TCP sockets because there are the most suitable of our use case (Reliability)

-Let's create our ``server`` module in the _interfaces_ package
+Let's create our ``server`` module in the ``interfaces`` package

+Result (file system):
 <pre>
 storify
     ├── ...